gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

 Mispronounced names are still recognizable as the answer.

 Only the first response of the quizzer will be considered, however, if the response by the quizzer is in context and is not incorrect, the quizzer will be allowed their full 30 seconds to give the additional information necessary to satisfy the question and the answer.

+#### Example
-Example: INT Who has been making it grow?
+INT Who has been making it grow?
 A. God.
 If the quizzer said “Apollos” they have given incorrect information (even though the name “Apollos” is in context) and would be called incorrect.
 If they had said “I planted the seed”, “Apollos watered it”, they have not given any incorrect information, are in context and will be given the 30 seconds to supply the correct answer required.

 ### Incorrect
 The quizzer's response is incorrect when:
 - Incorrect information has been given.
-    - e.g If the wrong person (i.e. Father, Son, Holy Spirit) in the deity (God) is given.
 - The information given within the time limit is incomplete.
 - It does not fulfill all requirements specific to the Question Type.

+#### Example
+Incorrect Information, e.g If the wrong person (i.e. Father, Son, Holy Spirit) in the deity (God) is given.
-     - e.g. Any word is omitted or added in a Finish-The-Verse, Finish-This, or Quote Question or the wrong verse is begun.
+All requirements not fulfilled, Any word is omitted or added in a Finish-The-Verse, Finish-This, or Quote Question or the wrong verse is begun.

 ### Challenges
 Challenges exist so quizzers can contest rulings made by quiz officials.